terjanq/google-reported-issue/README.md

 which only allows scripts to be loaded from `http://xyz.example.com/scripts/`, `https://www.gstatic.com/recaptcha/` and `https://www.google.com/recaptcha/`.
 The latter two are needed in order to make `reCAPTCHA` work.

-Even though the website `http://xyz.example.com/` was not vulnerable to the `XSS Injection` itself there was a mistake made by trusting `reCAPTCHA` being safe to use.
+Even though the website `http://xyz.example.com/` was not vulnerable to the `XSS Injection` itself there was a mistake made by trusting the `reCAPTCHA` being safe to use.

 The attacker one day created a note containing: